Alcázar of Seville: Patio de las Doncellas

-The name, meaning "The Courtyard of the Maidens", is a reference to the apocryphal story that the Moors demanded an annual tribute of 100 virgins from the Christian kingdoms of Iberia.
+The name, meaning "The Courtyard of the Maidens", is a reference to the apocryphal story that the Muslim rulers demanded an annual tribute of 100 virgins from the Christian kingdoms of Iberia.

-The lower storey of the Patio was built for King Peter of Castile and contains inscriptions that refer to Peter as a "sultan".
+The courtyard was part of the Mudéjar palace built by Pedro I in the 1360s.
+The ground level of the building still dates to this period and contains Arabic inscriptions that refer to Pedro I as "Sultan Don Bidru".
+The upper story of the courtyard was an addition made by Charles V. The addition was designed by Luis de Vega in the style of the Italian Renaissance although he did include both Renaissance and mudéjar plaster work in the decorations.
+Construction of the addition began in 1540 and ended in 1572.

-Several reception rooms are arranged around a long rectangular reflecting pool that runs the entire length of the patio, creating a water line.
+At ground level, several reception rooms are arranged around a long rectangular reflecting pool that runs the entire length of the patio, creating a water line.
 This pool is surrounded by promenades covered with a red brick pavement decorated with green ceramic borders, similar to the pavement that adorns the perimeter of the garden.
 The pool and its promenades are bordered by two flowerbeds located one meter beneath the pavement whose sides are decorated with a frieze of interlaced semi-circular arches.

-The current appearance is the result of a reconstruction carried out in the 21st century following the excavations carried out between 2002 and 2005 by a team of archaeologists led by Miguel Ángel Tabales.
-The garden and the pool, built between 1356 and 1366, were buried between 1581 and 1584 and the courtyard was paved by Juan Bautista de Zumárraga with a white and black marble pavement with an alabaster fountain in the center.
-The patio maintained this appearance until its true structure was discovered and the hidden garden was uncovered after the 2002–2005 excavations, which revealed the good state of conservation of the area under the patio.
+The current appearance of the courtyard garden is the result of a reconstruction carried out in the 21st century following the excavations carried out between 2002 and 2005 by a team of archaeologists led by Miguel Ángel Tabales.
+The garden and the pool, built between 1356 and 1366, were buried between 1581 and 1584 when the courtyard was paved by Juan Bautista de Zumárraga with a white and black marble pavement and an alabaster fountain in the center.
+The patio maintained this appearance until its original structure was discovered and the hidden garden was uncovered after the 2002–2005 excavations, which revealed the good state of conservation of the area under the patio.
 The ancient Mudejar garden was restored after being hidden for centuries under a marble floor.

-Soon after this restoration, the courtyard was temporarily paved with marble once again at the request of English film director Ridley Scott.
-The paved courtyard was used as the set for the court of the King of Jerusalem in Scott's movie Kingdom of Heaven.
-The courtyard arrangement was converted once more after the film's production.

-The upper story of the Patio was an addition made by Charles V. The addition was designed by Luis de Vega in the style of the Italian Renaissance although he did include both Renaissance and mudéjar plaster work in the decorations.
-Construction of the addition began in 1540 and ended in 1572.

 Los Baños de Doña María de Padilla

-The "Baths of Lady María de Padilla" are rainwater tanks beneath the Patio del Crucero.
-The tanks are named after María de Padilla, the mistress of Peter the Cruel.
+The Baños de Doña María de Padilla ("Baths of Lady María de Padilla") is a chamber located in a basement beneath the Patio del Crucero.
+It is named after María de Padilla, the mistress of Pedro I, although the structure itself is unrelated to her and dates instead to the Gothic palace of Alfonso X. It consists of an elongated water basin, or cistern, roofed by a series of Gothic cross-ribbed vaults.